scalikejdbc/scalikejdbc.github.io/source/documentation/connection-pool.html.md

 <hr/>
 #### commons-dbcp 1.x

-Previously, commons-dbcp 1.4 was the default connection pool for ScalikeJDBC.
-We don't recomment using the older one now, but if you need to choose 1.4 instead for some reason, specifying `commons-dbcp` works.
+Previously, commons-dbcp 1.4 served as the default connection pool for ScalikeJDBC.
+While it is no longer recommended, if there is a specific reason to use version 1.4, it can still be specified as `commons-dbcp` in the configuration.

 ```scala
 ConnectionPool.singleton(url, user, password,